xiaofen9/SSDTHOOK/README.md

-There are further explain about the project in report.doc in CHINESE.
+There are further explain about the project in README.docx in CHINESE.